 AU Connects is a new inclusion initiative that provides trained facilitators who can help guide challenging conversations around race and ethnicity.
 The goals of this program are to create greater understanding of ourselves and others; decrease fear of difference; and build a more inclusive campus climate.
 Teams of co-facilitators (graduate students and full-time staff) will design conversational sessions that prioritize the experiences of the participants in a way that promotes listening and learning and leads to a stronger community overall.

 What have you learned about race?
 Is it accurate?
-Come find out at our Myths About Race workshop.
+Come find out at our Assumptions About Race workshop.

 You can also request a customized training or presentation for your organization, office, or group if you have 10 or more people.
 Please give a minimum of 2 weeks prior to the day you want the training, workshop, or panel.